 If you are covered by a Medicare Part D prescription drug plan – or you are considering the purchase of such a plan – it is important to have a good understanding of what exactly is and is not covered.
+You can find what’s covered within your Drug Formulary.

 Unlike Medicare Part A and Part B (also known as Original Medicare), the many Medicare Part D drug plans that are available in the market today are not offered directly by Medicare itself, but rather through private insurance carriers.